 I moved to a new Mozilla project that uses a much different stack than I’m used to; all of a sudden I’m thrust into a world of Mercurial, Docker, and a few other technologies that I’m not used to.
 You know what this ends in: foul language, anger, booze, and… lots of starting over.
 Many hate starting but wiping the slate clean gives me much ease, realizing I don’t compound the issue by trying to patch a shim fix.

 Let’s learn about How To Remove Docker Images & Containers

-In this case, starting over means wiping my Docker images and containers clean, just to make sure there are no inconsistencies or duplicates.
+In this case, starting over means wiping my Docker images and containers clean, just to make sure there are duplicates.
 Delete all containers and images using the following commands:

 # Delete all Docker containers # Must be run first because images are attached to containers docker rm -f $(docker ps -a -q) # Delete all Docker images docker rmi -f $(docker images -q)

 Of course, you don’t want to do that if you use Docker through multiple projects — if you split your other images and containers you will find yourself in a world of hurt.

 There you have it — in one pass, a clean Docker slate!